There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 - Bus to Preikestolen Mountain Lodge with provider ,www.pulpitrock.no,

 From Stavanger, drive the subsea tunnel to Solbakk and follow signposting to Preikestolen Mountain Lodge.
-Or take car ferry from Lauvvik to Oanes, and drive to Preikestolen Mountain Lodge from there.
 Parking fee.

 The crevice in Preikestolen The Preikestolen plateau almost looks like it has been carved out with a knife.
 The angular pattern of the fissure is evidently visible when looking at the plateau from above.
 You can easily imagine that large blocks next to Preikestolen have plummeted down into the Lysefjord.